 The real enticer for my little fashionista was the accompanying BagMat in mauve.

 My tiffin arrived in 5 days, just in time for Pari’s next educational tour-cum-picnic.

 In peak winters, it was the perfect time to put the new tiffin to test.
-I prepared Pari’s two hot favorites, Toor dal and Sem phali aloo (String beans with potato) served with rice and roti.
+I prepared Pari’s two hot favourites, Toor dal and Sem phali aloo (String beans with potato) served with rice and roti.
 A wholesome home-cooked lunch that Pari loves when served hot.